 It’s worth mentioning that digital learning does not immediately improve learning outcomes for students, but work must still be put in to creating an appropriate and well-rounded curriculum that is delivered with the use of digital tools.
-We are committed to providing a thoughtful integration of digital educational resources to improve the overall student experience and create more pathways to personal achievement.
+The importance of digital tools in education cannot be overstated in keeping students engaged and not distracted.
+We are committed to providing a thoughtful integration of digital educational resources to imp

 As part of our curriculum from Years 7 to 12, each of our students is provided an individual laptop that they can use in classes and for personal study.
 This ensures that each student is able to access the resources and class notes that their teachers make available online, and use them whenever they need them.

 Content from earlier learning areas can also be accessed more readily, allowing students to work at their pace during revision and taking some pressure off of teachers.
 Having an individual device gives students ownership over their own learning, which teaches diligence and helps them identify effective revision techniques.